quarkus-qe/quarkus-test-plans/README.md

 ## Links to the resources
  - Provide links to the GH / JIRA issue
  - Provide links to the Chatroom / Forum design discussions
+ - Provide links to other related test plans if applicable

 ## Scope of the testing
  - Define scope of the testing